There are an estimated 123,627 libraries of all kinds in the United States today.

 *** Special libraries include Corporate, Medical, Law, Religious, etc.

-Figures for school libraries come from various surveys conducted by the National Center for Education Statistics (NCES):
+The Private School Universe Survey (PSS) is conducted by the National Center for Education Statistics